 Snail Dishes – Amazing Saigon Foods

 If someone ask me that which the most favorite street food in Saigon is, my answer is snail.
 Nowhere in the world, people love snail dishes as much as in Saigon.
 Most of snail restaurants and stalls open in the evening because it’s cool enough for locals to gather, eat snails and drink some beer after working.
 It’s a familiar scene of that people sit on small chairs around plastic tables with lots of snail dishes and bottles of beer.
 You can hear they cheer up, chatting and laughing all around.
 If you visit Saigon, do not miss a big chance to immerse yourself into local life and learn more about unique culture – eating snail culture in Saigon.

 At at snail restaurants, they not only serve snail dishes but also ocean crabs, scallops and fertilized duck egg.
 These foods attract Vietnamese people because meat of snails, scallops is flavorful, crunchy and rich of protein and iron.
 In addition, we have found many ways to cook snail and scallops and make them become addicting dishes.
 Most of them is served hot with Vietnamese mint and special sauces.
 Followings are some delicious snail and shell dishes you should try at snail restaurants in Saigon:

 1. Stir Fried Mud Creeper With Coconut Cream (Oc Len Xao Dua)

 South Vietnam is full of coconut trees, local people use coconut cream to cook a lot of delicious cakes, desserts and savory dishes.
 Stir Fried Mud Creeper With Coconut Cream is one of the most favorite snail dishes in Saigon for perfect blends of greasy coconut cream, chewy snail meat, smelling lemon grass, hot chili and Vietnamese mint.
 Dinners can feel that flavorful coconut sauce play off mud creeper when eating.
-An interesting thing is that a hole is made at the apex of the snail’s shell so that dinners can suck the snail meet at snail lip.
+An interesting thing is that a hole is made at the apex of the snail’s shell so that dinners can suck the snail meat at snail lip.